JaredAdamsCode/PortalChess/P2-Documentation/P2-User-Stories-and-Tasks.md

   * #11 Handle account creation request
   * #49 Validate account creation input
   * #12 Send account creation request to server
-  * #8 Creat homepage that has login or create account buttons
+  * #8 Create homepage that has login or create account buttons
   * #50 Create popup on client for inputting account information
 * Be able to log in once an account is created
   * #1 Server handle login request